Astana: Smart city initiative

 The Smart Astana project is an initiative developed by the then-Astana city administration that incorporates technology-driven solutions in various sectors, like hospitals, schools, the ticket booking system and street lighting.
 These projects run on an interconnected application, the Smart Astana.

 Astana's smart city sector includes the annual Astana Innovations Challenge, designed to bring attention to the smart city concept.

-In addition, the world's first smart sustainable city acceleration hub is set to open in Astana.
-This hub was planned to integrate from 10 to 15 startup solutions into the infrastructure of Kazakhstan.
+The world's first smart sustainable city acceleration hub is set to open in Astana, planned to integrate from 10 to 15 startup solutions into the infrastructure of Kazakhstan.